-We are looking for several new editors to join the Backbench editorial team.
+We are looking for two new editors to join the Backbench editorial team.

 Backbench is the leading current affairs blog for young writers in the UK, and the Backbench editorial team is a proven training ground for talented future journalists.

-Previous members of the Backbench editorial team have gone on to work for the BBC, Sky News, the Press Association, The Telegraph, and New Statesman.
+Previous members of the Backbench editorial team have gone on to work for the BBC, ITV News, the Press Association, The Telegraph, the Evening Standard and the New Statesman.

 Successful candidates will receive invaluable experience managing a team of writers, editing content, and contributing to editorial articles.
 This is the perfect opportunity for anyone looking to go into the world of political journalism.

 We offer a flexible working arrangement, with a reduced workload during exam periods.
 The roles will involve approximately 3-4 hours of work per week, with our busiest periods during school/university holidays.
 All our work is done online, so editors can work from anywhere.
 If you have a busy schedule and are unsure whether you would be able to balance an editorial role with your current work/studies, we advise that you do not apply.
 We are looking for individuals who are committed to the site and will treat their role professionally.

 Please note that all the roles are unpaid – Backbench is a not-for-profit organisation run by volunteers.
 However, we have recently launched a Patreon account, so we are aiming to give our editorial team some financial compensation next year.